Print

 Instructions

-3. Add the wet ingredients to the dry and whisk until fully combined.
-Allow the batter to rest for about 10 minutes before cooking the waffles.
+5. Add the wet ingredients to the dry and whisk until combined.

 Notes